iliasslasri/MVA_2026_SNLP/README.md

 Final project schedule:

-- List of projects released: 23rd January
+- 23/01/2026: List of projects released
-- Choice of project topic: 30th January
+- 30/01/2026: Choice of project topic
-- Decision on the composition of groups: 2nd February
+- 02/01/2026: Decision on the composition of groups
-- Deadline for 1-page project report: 20th février
+- 20/02/2026: Deadline for 1-page project report
-- Deadline for 4-page project report (late submissions will be penalised by 1 point/20 every day): 26th March 2026
+- 26/03/2026: Deadline for 4-page project report (late submissions will be penalised by 1 point/20 every day)
-- Oral presentation (remote): 10-minute presentation + 5 minutes of questions: TBD
+- Oral presentation (remote): 10-minute presentation + 5 minutes of questions: date TBD

 ### Project topics